Social and personal problems related to alcohol

-People admitted to hospital
+People admitted to hospital:

-In 2016, the age-specific alcohol-specific death rate was highest among males aged 60-64 (40.3 deaths per 100,000) and among females aged 55 to 59 years (19.1 deaths per 100,000).21
+In 2017, alcohol-specific deaths were highest among males aged 60-64 years (40.6 deaths per 100,000) and among females aged 55 to 59 years (19.6 deaths per 100,000).21

 For further information read our Research Highlight on the Alcohol Harm Paradox.